kupababra/kupababra/README.md

 ## 📚 Geek Wisdom
 ```
 echo "I'm not a parrot – keep your mouth off my words, and don’t steal 'ucho od śledzia'." - wb @czarnys.
+echo "IRC warrior: ghost hunter of lost channels 😉👻🖥️" - wb @czarnys
-echo "True skill doesn’t need to be flashy to be effective."
+echo "True skill doesn’t need to be flashy to be effective." — Chuck Norris 🥋👊🖥️
 echo "Coffee in hand, memories of infinite loops." ☕💻
 echo "Never go with the mainstream, choose your own path." – written by Idefix.
 echo "Turn away from doubt, follow your vision, and see it through." - wb Idefix.